Bristol Masters

 - (a) Being the holder of the Bristol Masters Trophy;

-- (c) Winning the main flight of the seven (out of eight) best attended £10 Bristol Grand Prix tournaments, (where a tie-break is needed, the players' final OGP positions will decide);
+- (c) Winning the main flight of the seven (out of twelve) best attended Bristol Grand Prix tournaments, (where a tie-break is needed, the players' final OGP positions will decide), although multiple wins will take precedence;

-- (d) Being the highest finisher in Bristol Premier League One not to have qualified via (a) (b) or (c) above;
+- (d) Being one of the two highest finishers in Bristol Premier League One not to have qualified via (a) (b) or (c) above;

 - (e) Being the highest finisher in Bristol Premier League Two Blue not to have qualified via (a) (b) or (c) above;